Metro Blue Line (Minnesota): Fares

 The Blue Line uses a proof-of-payment system, requiring riders to carry tickets at all times.
 Fares are purchased before boarding, either at ticket machines located in the stations or by scanning a Go-To card at dedicated pedestals.
 Tickets are valid for 2 1/2 hours after purchase, with transfers available to other Metro lines as well as any Metro Transit bus routes.
-Fares can range from 50¢ within the two Downtown Zones of Minneapolis and St. Paul to $2.50 for adults in rush hours.
+Fares can range from 50¢ within the two Downtown Zones of Minneapolis and St. Paul to $2 for adults.

 Rolling stock

-The Blue Line uses 27 Bombardier Flexity Swift light rail vehicles (LRVs) manufactured by and 12 Siemens S70 LRVs.
+The Blue Line uses 27 Bombardier Flexity Swift light rail vehicles (LRVs) and 12 Siemens S70 LRVs.
 The system is designed to operate on 750 volts DC.
 Trains can reach speeds of 55 mph, but the "general service speed" is about 40 mph or slower (especially in the congested downtown region).
 They are of a 70% low-floor design, meaning that 70 percent of the floor inside is within about 14 in of the ground.
 This is the same height as the rail platforms, allowing stepless access for passengers dependent on wheelchairs or other mobility aids.
 The feature also makes it easier for passengers with bicycles or strollers to board the train.
 Each vehicle weighs about 107000 lb when empty.
 Minneapolis is the first and only city to use this LRV model in the United States.

 Vehicles have a color scheme that is primarily a combination of blue, yellow, and white.
 Yellow was the color used on the previous streetcar system in the area.
 Each vehicle has an A, B and C section: The A and B sections are the large portions on each end, while the C section is a small portion that connects the two other pieces and has the vehicle's middle truck or bogie.
 Electricity is collected by a pantograph mounted on the B section.
 The first "Type I" LRV was delivered on March 19, 2003.
 14 of 15 delivered vehicles were operational for the opening weekend.
 The initial order was eventually bumped up to a full 24 vehicles, which were operational by early 2005.
 Three additional vehicles were ordered in the winter of 2006/2007, using leftover funds from the construction budget for one vehicle and Hennepin County funds for the other two.